Connor Wong Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 175 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to surrender 176 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The right-hander last pitched on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he tossed 5 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.